jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

     - I could just accept this and fix them in the fixup commit
   - Not catching some uses of `E.var`, like in `gpio-virtuser.c`

-- Find a way to change declarations in _function arguments_.
-E.g. if a function has `dentry *parent` and `parent` is used in a debugfs function, we should rename the decl type.

 - Manual stuff:
   - arch/s390 iterates through some array of debugfs dentries <https://github.com/jdreaver/linux/blob/05dbaf8dd8bf537d4b4eb3115ab42a5fb40ff1f5/arch/s390/kernel/debug.c#L671>

-- Try to make it impossible for users to access dentry.
-Move struct definition to some "internal.h" file

 - Get feedback on approach
 - If we eventually want to use `kernfs`, we need to consider `file_operations` as well.
 That would be a super hard thing to migrate across all of the kernel.